freenet-mobile/app/README.md

 [![Release](https://img.shields.io/f-droid/v/org.freenetproject.mobile?color=blue)][8] [![License](https://img.shields.io/github/license/freenet-mobile/app?color=blue)][2]

-Access [Freenet][7] from the palm of your hand.

 Freenet is a peer-to-peer platform for censorship-resistant communication and publishing.
-To know more about Freenet look [here][about-freenet].
+It lets you anonymously share files, browse and publish "freesites" (web sites accessible only through Freenet) and chat on forums, without fear of censorship.

+Freenet is decentralised to make it less vulnerable to attacks.
+Data is distributed automatically and redundant over the network.
+If used in "darknet" mode, where users only connect to their friends, is very difficult to detect.
+To know more about Freenet look [here][7].

+The Freenet Mobile app allows you to control Freenet with a single tap, configure it to your needs, and start up your node in a matter of seconds.

 [![Screenshot 1][screen1thumb]][screen1] [![Screenshot 2][screen2thumb]][screen2] [![Screenshot 3][screen3thumb]][screen3]